hakger/lato-webfont/README.md

 http://www.latofonts.com/

 * **Webfont SIL OFL Compliance**
-Font files in /fonts were created form newest original font - version 2.010.
+Font files in /fonts were taken directly from original font - version 2.015.
 No modiffication to any used algorithms, subclassing or anything that would break Functional Equivalence was done to font files, thus allowing this package to use name Lato.

-Special care was taken so that EOT files maintain Functional Equivalence.

 ## Development Info ##